Alex Call Player Props: Nationals vs. Cubs

 Alex Call At The Plate

-- Call has picked up a hit in 55.6% of his 27 games this season, with more than one hit in 22.2% of those games.
+- Call has reached base via a hit in 15 games this season (of 28 played), and had multiple hits in six of those games.

-- He has hit a long ball in two of 27 games played this year, and in 1.8% of his plate appearances.
+- He has hit a long ball in two of 28 games played this season, and in 1.8% of his plate appearances.

-- Call has had at least one RBI in 29.6% of his games this year (eight of 27), with two or more RBI four times (14.8%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Call has driven home a run in eight games this season (28.6%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on one occasion..

+- In nine of 28 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.